emqx/HBridge/README.md

 Then you can see the "connecting", "sending" and "forwarding" results.
 And some real-time statistics can be viewed at `localhost:22333`, provided by `ekg` package.

+You can also specify some logging configs such as log file path, log level and whether output to `stderr`.

-You can also write your own test cases in `test/Spec.hs`.
+Your own test cases can be written in `test/Spec.hs`.

 ## Problems
 - **MQTT message bridging is not implemented**
-- Logging function is really silly
 - Bad code style